OpenVoiceOS/ovos-docker/README.md

 git+https://github.com/OpenVoiceOS/skill-ovos-wikipedia.git@fix/whatever # Specific branch of a skill on GitHub
 ```

-If the `ovos-core` container is wiped for any reason, the skill(s) will be reinstalled automatically.
+If the `ovos-core` container is wiped for any reason, the skill(s) will be reinstalled automatically but the skill configurations will not be erased.

-The advantage is the simplicity but the cost will be more Python dependancies *(libraries)* within the `ovos-core` container and potential conflicts across versions.
+The main advantage is the simplicity, but the downside will be more Python dependancies *(libraries)* within the `ovos-core` container and potential conflicts across them.

 ### Skill running as standalone container

 The second way is to leverage the `ovos-workshop` component by running a skill as standalone.
-This means that the skill will not be part of the same container as `ovos-core` but it will be running inside it's own container.
+This means the skill will not be part as `ovos-core` container but it will be running inside it's own container.

-The advantage is that each skill are isolated which provide more flexibility about Python libraries version, packages, etc... and more security but the downside will be that more system resources will be consumed and a container image has to be build.
+The advantage is that each skill are isolated which provide more flexibility about Python libraries, packages, *etc...* and more security but the downside will be that more system resources will be consumed and a container image has to be build.

-Few skills are already build [here](https://hub.docker.com/u/smartgic) and a `docker-compose.skills.yml` file is available.
-Run the following command to install the skills in there as containers.
+Few skills are already available on [here](https://hub.docker.com/u/smartgic) as well as a `docker-compose.skills.yml` file.
+Run the following command to install the pre-build containers.

 ```bash
 docker compose -f docker-compose.yml -f docker-compose.skills.yml up -d